mongodb/docs/source/core/replication.rst

 :dbcommand:`getLastError` operation will wait until the write operation has succeeded on a majority of the nodes before writing.
-By specifying "``fsync: false``" and "``j: true``" a successful commit of the operation to the journal and not a full flush to disk is required for ``getLastError`` to return successfully.
-Use this the ``getLastErrorDefaults``" setting on the sever level to define the standards for a set-wide "safe mode."
+By specifying "``fsync: false``" and "``j: true``" a successful commit of the operation to the journal is all that :dbcommand:`getLastError` requires to return succesullly, rather than a full flush to disk.
+Use this the :js:data:`getLastErrorDefaults`" setting on the sever level to define the standards for a set-wide "safe mode."
 The default setting will only affect :dbcommand:`getLastError` commands with *no* other arguments.